therden/skeletal_flask/README.md

 * The app is initialized with the toy database example described in the [Flask-Admin Quickstart](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/).

 * I found the PNG file with the dancing skeletons at https://jetvein.tumblr.com/post/156176095255/.
 I'd appreciate hearing from anyone who can tell me how to contact this Tumblr user -- I'd very much like to get their permission to use this image.
-Much gratitude and respect to the creators and maintainers of Python and the library modules used in this repository.